Introduction

 Installation

-ZisK currently supports Linux x86_64 systems.
+ZisK currently supports Linux x86_64 and macOS platforms (see note below).

 Ubuntu 22.04 or higher is required.